gvMicroarctic/AntarcticBiogeographyPaper/README.md

 - 'genera_bioclimatic_correlation.R' for figure S7

-RData objects and input files necessary to run the R code can be found in the folder '/data'.
+Input files necessary to run the R code can be found in the folder '/data'.

 For any questions, feel free to email me at gilda.varliero@wsl.ch.